City State Bremen Germany Travel Guide

 Specialized grocery stores in larger cities like Hamburg or Berlin might offer kosher products.

-While awareness is growing, direct communication with restaurant the workers are the most dependable method for dealing with specific allergies.
+While awareness is growing, direct communication with restaurant staff is the most dependable method for dealing with specific allergies.

-For serious allergic reactions, be aware that smaller kitchens might have challenges fully avoiding cross-contamination.
+For severe allergies, be aware that smaller kitchens might have challenges fully avoiding cross-contamination.

 A rich fruit bread or loaf, similar to Stollen, traditionally prepared during Christmas and the winter season.